-From Mar 1846 to Apr 1853, Soulé missed 256 of 939 roll call votes, which is 27.3%.
-This is worse than the median of 25.7% among the lifetime records of senators serving in Apr 1853.
+From Mar 1846 to Apr 1853, Soulé missed 259 of 944 roll call votes, which is 27.4%.
+This is on par with the median of 25.9% among the lifetime records of senators serving in Apr 1853.
 The chart below reports missed votes over time.

 |Dec 1845-Mar 1846||1||0||0.0%||0th|